Functorial constructions related to double Poisson vertex algebras: Invariants and Poisson vertex algebras

 I.e., the (ind-)group scheme $\Jinf(\GG):=\Spec \Jinf(\kk[\GG])$ acts on $\Jinf (Y)$.
 We get a left action of $\GG$ on $A$ by $(g\cdot \tilde{F})(y):=\tilde{F}(g^{-1}\cdot y)$ for $g\in \GG$, $\tilde{F}\in A$, $y\in Y$, and similarly we have a left action of $\Jinf(\GG)$ on $\Jinf(A)$.
 Hence, we can define the subalgebras $A^\GG\subset A$ and $\Jinf(A)^{\Jinf(\GG)}\subset \Jinf(A)$ of $\GG$- and $\Jinf(\GG)$-invariant elements, respectively.
 Denoting $\iota\colon A \stackrel{\sim}{\longrightarrow} \kk \otimes A \longhookrightarrow \kk[\GG]\otimes A$, we can see that $A^\GG=\ker(\rho-\iota)$ while $\Jinf(A)^{\Jinf(\GG)}=\ker(\rho_\infty-\iota_\infty)$.
 Since jets of morphisms respect the differential algebra structure on the jet spaces,

 Hence the morphism $\Jinf(A^{\GG}) \to \Jinf(A)$ induced by the inclusion $A^{\GG} \hookrightarrow A$ factors through the following natural morphism of differential algebras

 Note that $j_{A}$ is functorial in $A$, seen as an element of the category of differential algebras with a $\GG$-action.
 In general, the morphism $j_A$ is neither injective, nor surjective.
-For example, if $\GG$ is finite nontrivial and $A$ is a $\GG$-module, then $j_A$ is not surjective (\cite[Theorem 3.13.]{LSS}); if $\GG={\rm SL}_3$ and $Y=(\kk^3)^{\oplus 6}$ is the direct sum of six copies of the standard representation, then $j_{\kk[Y]}$ is not injective (\cite[Example 6.6]{LSS})\footnote{In this example, the kernel of $j_{\kk[Y]}$ consists of nilpotent elements, and $\Jinf (Y/\!\!/\GG)$ is not reduced.}.
-See \cite{Ishii} for other interesting counter-examples.
+For example, if $\GG$ is finite nontrivial and $A$ is a $\GG$-module, then $j_A$ is not surjective (\cite[Theorem 3.13.]{LSS}); if $\GG={\rm SL}_n$ and $Y=(\kk^n)^{\oplus p}$ is the direct sum of six copies of the standard representation, then $j_{\kk[Y]}$ is not injective (\cite[Example 6.6]{LSS})\footnote{In this example, the kernel of $j_{\kk[Y]}$ is precisely the nilradical of $\Jinf (Y/\!\!/\GG)$.}.
+See \cite{LS3} for a generalization, and \cite{Ishii} for other interesting counter-examples.

 There are, however, interesting examples where $j_A$ is an isomorphism.